heya-naohiro/mqtt-server/Readme.md

 - The server utilizes tokio's green threads to concurrently handle communication with multiple devices.

-- I aim to develop software that communicates as a server with clients, rather than aiming to function as software that communicates with each other like brokers.

 - I am currently only implementing QoS0 / MQTTv3.1

 ## build